Running Ulula

 andplot_file_ext == png

-or other bitmap-like image formats).- movie: bool
+or other bitmap-like image formats).- plot_callback_func: function

 If